m2lawrence/Binding-data-dynamically-with-HTML5-Helpers-in-MVC5-Entity-Framework6/README.md

 In the Controller type this:
 Use the namespace and model like so: using MVCEmployeeViewModel1.Models;

-Make the database connection public so that it can be sen by your new class. public mikeEntities db = new mikeEntities();
+Make the database connection public so that it can be seen by your new class. public mikeEntities db = new mikeEntities();

 Build the view like so: